jncraton/web-apps-cpsc2330/lectures/01-intro.md

 Quizzes
 -------

-- Given regularly at beginning and end of class
+- Offered on most instructional days
-- 2 minute time limit
+- Open-ended reflection questions
-- Should be relatively easy for you
+- Graded for completion only
-- Allow me to confirm that everyone is keeping up with course material
+- Allow you to confirm that you are keeping up with course material

 Syllabus
 --------